• Skip to primary navigation

 Constance Guille, MD, MSCR

-Connie Guille, MD, is a Professor in the Departments of Psychiatry and Behavioral Sciences and Obstetrics and Gynecology at the Medical University of South Carolina and founder of the Women’s Reproductive Behavioral Health Division.
-Her academic work focuses on integrated clinical care, training, and research to improve the identification and treatment of peripartum mental health and substance use disorders.
-Dr. Guille has published extensively in the areas of women’s mental health, stress, and depression.
+Connie Guille, MD, is a Professor in the Departments of Psychiatry and Behavioral Sciences and Obstetrics and Gynecology at the Medical University of South Carolina and founder of the Women’s Reproductive Behavioral Health Division at the Medical University of South Carolina.

 Nicola Hawley, Ph.D.